elasfarc/math-magicians/README.md

 # Math Magicians
-a website for all fans of mathematics.
+A website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to: Make simple calculations.
 Read a random math-related quote.

 ![calcul](./ss.png)